paulmusso/webpack-boilerplate/README.md

 2. Delete the existing git repository by running `rm -rf .git`

-3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`

-4. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies

 ### Development server (with hot reload)